column-st/fastapi-openapi-specs-action/README.md

     # Uses an external tool, openapitools-generator-action, to generate the client code.
     # The 'openapirc.json' file is the following: { "packageName": "collector", "projectName": "collector" }
     # and it lives inside the master branch of the repository.
-Comamnd outputs a new folder called
+Command outputs a new folder called
     # 'python-client' with the relevant client code.
     - name: Generate Python Client
       uses: triaxtec/openapitools-generator-action@v1.0.0